B-B-ENG1/b-b.github.io/README.md

 - Go to the relevent folder
 - Click “Add file” → “Upload files”
-- Drag and drop the new PDF files (use the same filenames to replace existing ones)
+- Drag and drop the new PDF/ JAR files (use the same filenames to replace existing ones)
 - Commit directly to the main branch